 - Create and promote education focused on food, waste, food maps, etc.

-Stephanie Smith serves as the Chair and Ashley Krug serves as the Vice-Chair of the Food Collaborative.
+Ashley Krug serves as Chair and Mary Ellison serves as Vice-Chair of the Food Collaborative.
 The Collaborative meets the fourth Wednesday of every month at 3:00 p.m. at Community Partnership of the Ozarks, 330 N. Jefferson Ave., Springfield, Mo.

 Have questions or interested in joining?